einarwh/experiments-in-powerblog/content/blog-posts/rethrow-recoil.md

 }
 ```

-In this case, we use an Action<TE> instead of a Func<TE, TR>, because obviously the exception handler won’t be returning anything – we just hard-coded a rethrow in there!
+In this case, we use an **Action&lt;TE&gt;** instead of a **Func&lt;TE, TR&gt;**, because obviously the exception handler won’t be returning anything – we just hard-coded a rethrow in there!

-Why Touch and not an overload of the Catch method we saw before?
-Well, first of all we’re not catching the exception, we’re merely touching it on the way through – hence Catch is not really a suitable name for what we’re doing.
+Why **Touch** and not an overload of the **Catch** method we saw before?
+Well, first of all we’re not catching the exception, we’re merely touching it on the way through – hence **Catch** is not really a suitable name for what we’re doing.
 And besides, the following code snippet would be ambiguous, at least to the reader of the code.
-Assuming we had overloaded the Catch method, how should we interpret something like this?
+Assuming we had overloaded the **Catch** method, how should we interpret something like this?

 ```csharp
 Catch((Exception ex) => { throw ex; })
 ```

-Is that an Action<TE> or a Func<TE, TR>?
+Is that an **Action&lt;TE&gt;** or a **Func&lt;TE, TR&gt;**?
 I have no idea.
-It turns out that the compiler is OK with the ambivalence – it decides it must be an Action<TE> (which leaves us with a rather strange catch block where the throw ex statement in the handler terminates the block before the rethrow occurs).
+It turns out that the compiler is OK with the ambivalence – it decides it must be an **Action&lt;TE&gt;** (which leaves us with a rather strange catch block where the **throw ex** statement in the handler terminates the block before the rethrow occurs).
 But I’m not!
-Better to be explicit.
-Touch it is.
+Better to be explicit. **Touch** it is.

 Now we can write code like this: